QR Code Seating Chart

 "Welcome, Michael.
 You are seated at Table 4."

 It sounds simple, but the implications for your sanity are massive.
 It changes the seating chart from a static, fragile poster into a living, breathing database that you can update until the very last second.
+Learn more about how guests find their seat using a QR code at real events.

 Single QR code